YaqiangCao/seqFlow/README.md

 - well documented logging
 - only not one-time-usage script
 - modifiy the main funciton is enough to customize specific requriement
-- not mixed with other code language like R
+- not mixed with other language like R

 ---
 ## Enviroment settings